Should I Purchase AbbVie’s Long Term Care Insurance (LTCi) or Buy My Own?

 Long Term Care coverage transfers your financial risk of a long-term chronic illness of the insured individual.
 58% of men will need some Long-Term Care services for an average of 2.2 years, and 79% of women will need Long Term Care services for an average of 3.7 years.
 Below are the current costs of Long-Term Care Services in Illinois.
 Costs are increasing an average of about 4% per year.
 (Cost have been calculated using Genworth LTC cost of Long Term Care by Geographical location calculator located at https://www.genworth.com/aging-and-you/finances/cost-of-care.html)

 Now we can calculate your financial risk.
 For example, a male will pay for 2.2 years of a home health aide in Illinois at the cost of $125,840 in today's dollars.
 Simple math can calculate all your other options.
 Other factors will increase your likelihood of needing LTC services above the stated averages.
 They include, your current and previous health issues, family history and genetic predispositions, history of longevity, and a few others.
 As your risk for Long Term Care increases, as should your willingness to transfer such risk.
-Also, keep in mind that statistically, women outlive men, live longer with chronic illnesses, have a more prolonged LTC need, and are usually the caretakers for all other ailing family members.
+Also, keep in mind that statistically, women outlive men, live longer with chronic illnesses, are more likely to become disabled, have a more prolonged LTC need, and are usually the caretakers for all other ailing family members.
 Coincidentally women are also harder to acquire coverage.

 I have decided I want to transfer my LTC risk.
 Should I elect to participate in AbbVie’s LTC plan or search for one on my own?